MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 </tr>
 <tr>
 <td><strong>2084: Replaced legacy pattern in section</strong></td>
-<td><p>This warning indicates that the INF provides a section that incorrectly references an Inbox binary.
-When the driver is installed, the contents of the section indicated in the warning are not evaluated and are replaced with the applicable Include/Needs directives.</p>
+<td><p>This warning indicates that the INF provides a legacy mechanism that will be automatically replaced with an up-to-date one during parse.
+When the driver is installed, the contents of the section will be replaced by the applicable Include/Needs directives.</p>
 <p> To address, use Include/Needs directives in the <a href="/windows-hardware/drivers/install/inf-ddinstall-section">DDInstall</a> section and for each possible DDInstall.* section to reference the corresponding Inbox INF DDInstall.* sections as shown below:</p>
 <pre>
 [DDInstall]